 7 1/2 ounces

-I'm Mexican, and I love when people are relly trying to make original Mexican food and not the so popular tex-mex style.
+I'm Mexican, and I love when people try authentic Mexican food and not just the popular tex-mex style.
 Just a couple of things: For the onions and pepers, you can use a mixture of orange and lime juice so it is not so sour.
 It is not necessary to cook the meat in oil, as a matter of fact you shouldn't as the original thing is not done like this.
 Originally it is marinated for a good couple of hours or overnight with the achiote sauce and then baked in a ground type of oven....modern homes just use the normal oven, slow cooker or pressure cooker (up to you).
 You can skip the use of guajillo, but is also nice with it, and yes it has liquid after you cooked it, that is NORMAL.
 The correct amount of salt is the key for all the ingredients to come together.
 This is not a spicy dish, the spice comes from the habaneros, but that should be added individually at the dinner table.
 Remember that Mexican food is very complex and what is prepared in the south is completely different form the northern part of the country.
 This is a southern dish.
 Hope you enjoy it!

 This recipe wasn't as flavorful as I'd hoped.
 The pork swam in the sauce, I suspect this was the problem.
 Most other recipes I see for this use much less liquid.
 That said, the pork was very moist and we enjoyed it it tortillas.